If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-Don't take these reasons to the extreme.
-I'm not advising you keep your checking account balance at the bare minimum; just keep things in perspective.
 Like many aspects of your financial life, it's about avoiding extremes.
 Don't stress whether you want to keep a checking account balance of one month's expenses vs. three month's expenses.
 But don't keep all your money in a checking account when it could be earning interest elsewhere.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
-The Motley Fool has a Disclosure Policy.
-The Author and/or The Motley Fool may have an interest in companies mentioned.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.